This image shows the Rover at work.

-One of the objectives of the Mars Pathfinder mission was the examination of the composition of the soil and how it was laid down.
-As the Rover traversed the surface exploring the rocks of Mars, it also sampled the soil near those rocks.
-Soil experiments were performed by spinning the Rover's wheels (mostly the rear wheels).
+Spinning the Rover's rear wheels was one way for scientists to test the soil of Mars.
 As the wheels dug into the surface, the Rover discovered that much of the ground is made of dust, possibly deposited during many of the Martian Global Dust Storms.

-Everywhere the Rover passed, it disturbed the soil, and the soil underneath turned out to be a darker red-brown soil than it's surroundings, suggesting that parts of the surface of Mars have a top-coat.
-An example of disturbed soil occured when the Rover crossed the Mermaid Dune
+Everywhere the Rover passed, it disturbed the soil, and the soil underneath turned out to be a darker red-brown soil than it's surroundings.
+An example of disturbed soil occured when the Rover crossed the Mermaid Dune, shown here.

 You might also be interested in:

 This image shows the rock called Pooh Bear.
-Soil found near Pooh Bear seemed to be a clumpy kind; finely grained, cloddy, and rocky.
-This was different from the soils found near the rock Scooby Doo, which...more
+Soil found near Pooh Bear seemed to be a clumpy kind, made of little fine grains and cloddy.
+This was different from the soils found near the rock Scooby Doo,...more

-The Viking I and Viking 2 missions were designed to both orbit Mars and land and make exploratory observations on the planet's surface.
+The Viking I and Viking 2 missions were to both orbit Mars and land on the planet's surface.
+There were two spacecraft for each mission.
 At this stage in the history of the exploration of Mars, scientists...more